-- 1. Any free-kick awarded to the defending team, within its own goal-area, may be taken from any point within that half of the goal-area in which the free-kick has been awarded. - 2.
+- 1. Any free-kick awarded to the defending team, within its own goal-area, may be taken from any point within the goal-area. - 2.
 Any indirect free-kick awarded to the attacking team within its opponent's goal-area shall be taken from the part of the goal-area line which runs parallel to the goal-line, at the point nearest to where the offence was committed.

-If the kicker, after taking the free-kick, plays the ball a second time before it has been touched or played by another player, an indirect free-kick shall be taken by a player of the opposing team from the spot where the infringement occurred, unless the offence is committed by a player in his opponent's goal-area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal-area in which the offence occurred.
+If the kicker, after taking the free-kick, plays the ball a second time before it has been touched or played by another player, an indirect free-kick shall be taken by a player of the opposing team from the spot where the infringement occurred, unless the offence is committed by a player in his opponent's goal-area, in which case the free-kick shall be taken from any point within the goal-area.

-(1) In order to distinguish between a direct and an indirect free-kick, the referee, when he awards an indirect free-kick, shall indicate accordingly by raising an arm above his head.
-He shall keep his arm in that position until the kick has been taken and retain the signal until the ball has been played or touched by another player or goes out of play.

-(2) Players who do not retire to the proper distance when a free-kick is taken must be cautioned and on any repetition be ordered off.
-It is particularly requested of referees that attempts to delay the taking of a free-kick by encroaching should be treated as serious misconduct.

-(3) If, when a free-kick is being taken, any of the players dance about or gesticulate in a way calculated to distract their opponents, it shall be deemed ungentlemanly conduct for which the offender(s) shall be cautioned.
+- (1) In order to distinguish between a direct and an indirect free-kick, the referee, when he awards an indirect free-kick, shall indicate accordingly by raising an arm above his head.
+He shall keep his arm in that position until the kick has been taken and retain the signal until the ball has been played or touched by another player or goes out of play. - (2) Players who do not retire to the proper distance when a free-kick is taken must be cautioned - and on any repetition be ordered off.
+It is particularly requested of referees that attempts to delay the taking of a free-kick by encroaching should be treated as serious misconduct. - (3) If, when a free-kick is being taken, any of the players dance about or gesticulate in a way calculated to distract their opponents, it shall be deemed ungentlemanly conduct for which the offender(s) shall be cautioned.